Klaim/cpp-proposals/dxxxx-implicit-return-and-anonymous-structs.rst

 Abstract
 ========

-This proposal recommends the relaxing of [dcl.fct]/11; specifically, the prohibition of defining (anonymous) types as return values, and adding a mechanism that simplifies naming the return type of a previously declared function.
+This proposal recommends the relaxing of [dcl.fct]\ |para|\ 11; specifically, the prohibition of defining (anonymous) types as return values, and adding a mechanism that simplifies naming the return type of a previously declared function.
 These features were previously proposed separately, as P0222_ and P0224_.

 .. contents::